bveldhuyzen/bolus-sim/README.md

 # bolus-sim-multitool
 BASH Bolus Calculator Simulator Multitool for insulin pumps with bolus calculator available in The Netherlands.
-Accepts selected $DEVICE settings and user entries.
+Accepts selected $DEVICE user settings and user status entries.
 Utilizes the C-style arbitrary precicion calculator app to simulate the insulin bolus calculations of selected device.

 The simulator provides simulations for the insulin bolus calculations of the following devices: